Location: Kensington in the Berkeley Hills, Solano County, CA

 Features: Loop around Lake Anza, a recreational swimming reservoir in Tilden Regional Park

 It was a gorgeous summer day for a relatively short walk around Lake Anza.
 Starting by the pool entrance area, I started walking on the left side trial which crosses a creek and then circuits the lake.
-Scrambling over some rocks wasn’t the best thing for my strained knee but there was some nice sites and a fun narrow region with some foot holds right by the waters edge.
+Scrambling over some rocks wasn’t the best thing for my strained knee but there was some beautiful views and a fun narrow section to test your balance right by the waters edge.

 Location: Rock Parks in Berkeley, CA